BZhang-ucsd/CS15Lwi22/lab-report-5-week-10.md

 ![WeChat Screenshot_20220311055617](https://user-images.githubusercontent.com/97600878/157881384-4d08f783-84b7-4b9c-9d5e-95727a4b1e21.png)

-For the first part of **printing the invalid link** , as we can see, my implementation does not check if there is any space in between the close braket.
+For the first part of **printing the invalid link** , as we can see, my implementation does not check if there is any space in between the parentheses, which lead to priting the invalid link.
 - Fix:
 One way to fix it is that we can add a `spaceIndicator = '  ';`  in the instance variables.
 Then inside the while loop, we use indexOf to find the index of the space after the open parentheses.
 If the index of space apear inbetween the open and close parentheses, we ignore the content inside the parentheses, treated as a invalid link.